 Myristic acid in the blood isn’t so much “dangerous” as it is indicative of metabolic dysfunction.
 For instance, the most reliable way to reduce blood levels of myristic acid is to reduce your carbohydrate intake.

-Best sources: nutmeg butter (don’t eat that and go driving, though; nutmeg is downright psychoactive), coconut fat, palm kernel oil, milk fat, breast milk.
+Best sources: coconut fat, palm kernel oil, milk fat, breast milk

 Stearic acid is enjoying a bit of a renaissance lately.
 People are mixing isolated stearic acid into clarified butter to create a “super-stearic butter.”
 Why?

 Stearic acid is one of the saturated fats that even SFA-phobes admit has a neutral effect on cholesterol levels.
-If anything it boosts HDL.
+If anything it boosts HDL.14

-Dietary stearic acid appears to cause “fusing” of our mitochondria—the power plants of our cells—and increase fatty acid oxidation shortly after consumption.
-In other words, it’s a potent boost to our ability to generate energy.
+Dietary stearic acid appears to cause “fusing” of our mitochondria—our cells’ power plants—and increase fatty acid oxidation shortly after consumption.
+In other words, it’s a potent boost to our ability to generate energy.15

 It’s getting really tough to deny the benefits of stearic acid.

-Best sources: cocoa butter, beef fat (steer/stearic), dairy, lard.
+Best sources of stearic acid: cocoa butter, beef fat (steer/stearic), dairy, lard

 Palmitic acid gets a terrible rap.
 In study after study, we find palmitic acid doing bad things to our cells and our health markers.
 And when you douse cells in pure palmitic acid, they tend to suffer and even die.
 This looks really bad.